- What's New

 What is my volunteer schedule?

 All positions at Kalani are of great importance to our guests' experience here.
 We will inform you of which department you will be serving in during a telephone interview, prior to your arrival.
 You will begin your volunteer service after a two-day rest period.
 Your Department Manager will give you your volunteer schedule.
 We ask you to serve 30 hours per week with shifts varying, depending on which department you are placed in.
-You will be allowed two sick days if necessary during your stay.
 There are no automatic holidays within your volunteer commitment.

 Is there security for my personal papers and valuable items?